-- Information provided by residents and incidents or situations that occur are evaluated to identify residents with specific needs and to develop plans to meet or monitor those needs. - Plans are developed in partnership with the resident who has the need, to ensure the need is appropriately met. - Processes are in place to monitor residents with specific needs appropriately. - 27(1) Providers must ensure student accommodation has practices for - - (b) having clearly defined processes within the student accommodation for - i.
+- Information provided by residents and incidents or situations that occur are evaluated to identify residents with specific needs and to develop plans to meet or monitor those needs. - Plans are developed in partnership with the resident who has the need, to ensure the need is appropriately met. - Processes are in place to monitor residents with specific needs appropriately.

+- (b) having clearly defined processes within the student accommodation for - - i.
 Residents, staff, or visitors to be able to report a cause for concern about a resident's behaviour. - ii.
 Referring and responding to instances of resident behaviours that are a risk to self and others.